- Travel Information

 - Know Us

-In 2003 the Turks and Caicos Government started a push toward regional and international development and it seemed the time had come for the Turks and Caicos to have its own airline.
-A scheduled license was applied for and granted, and thus began an ambitious expansion project that involved adding international destinations and acquiring larger and faster aircraft.
-The company re-branded to become Air Turks & Caicos to serve key international destinations, with daily scheduled flights to cities in Haiti, the Dominican Republic, Jamaica, Bahamas and Puerto Rico.
+In 2003 the Turks and Caicos Government started a push toward international development and it seemed the time had come for the Turks and Caicos to have its own international airline.
+Thus began an ambitious expansion project that involved adding international destinations and acquiring larger and faster aircraft.
+The company re-branded to become Air Turks & Caicos to serve key international destinations with scheduled flights to cities in Haiti, the Dominican Republic, Jamaica and The Bahamas.

 After operating for 10 years as Air Turks & Caicos, the company re-branded to become interCaribbean Airways to embrace new opportunities across the Caribbean with inter island flights, tying together many other countries with travel unrelated to.
 Since that time the number of cities across the Caribbean has doubled in providing air service to more cities than any other airline in the region.

 Launch of Cacique Rewards – the company own frequent flyer scheme.

 in the years since the company has expanded its core routes to daily flights, creating a connective hub in Providenciales, launching a hub in Tortola, and a focus city in Santo Domingo, to connect all corners of the Caribbean over these cities, enabling Caribbean Citizens and visitors to easily connect to another island.

 In 2019 interCaribbean joins the jet age with the addition of 50 seat Embraer ERJ145 aircraft allowing the introduction of longer faster flights across the Caribbean.

 See the Brand Page to learn about our new brand.